 - Find the newly configured client in the list and click the download button to the right of the client.
 Download and save the client certificate.

 License Scrutinizer’s eStreamer Client

-Upload the client certificate to /home/plixer/scrutinizer/files/ on the Scrutinizer appliance.
+Upload the client certificate to the /home/plixer/scrutinizer/files/ directory on the Scrutinizer appliance.

 scp ~/Downloads/10.30.11.5.pkcs12 firstname.lastname@example.org:/home/plixer/scrutinizer/files/

 Now it is time to move over to the Scrutinizer collector server and configure the client.

 Create or edit /etc/firesight.ini with contents like the example above, but with details changed to reflect the unique network